pran-7-5/eco_style/README.md

 The palm prints also tell the future because everyone is unique.
 This is different from the above method.
 ```

-Religion (I don't think there is such a thing, everyone is same)
+:shinto_shrine: Religion (I don't think there is such a thing, everyone is same)
 --------------------------------------------------------------------------------------------
 ```
 There is nothing called God.
 What do you mean by god, no one can explain.